PAYONE-GmbH/PCP-client-javascript-SDK/README.md

 ### Changelog Generation with Conventional Changelog

-Before calling the `prepare_release.sh` script, it is recommended to manually trigger the changelog generation script (which uses [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog)).
+After calling the `prepare_release.sh` script, it is recommended to manually trigger the changelog generation script (which uses [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog)).

 1. **Conventional Commit Messages**: